Curvature Varifolds with Orthogonal Boundary: Introduction

 \begin{theorem} [Existence of Minimizers] For a bounded domain $\Omega \subset \R^n$ of class $C^3$, let ${\bf ICV}^2_\perp(\Omega)$ be the class of varifolds in ${\bf CV}^2_\perp(\Omega)$ which are integer rectifiable.
 Then the following infimum is attained:

 \end{theorem}

 The fact that the mass is not prescribed a priori poses a key difficulty.
 But since any orthogonal $2$-slice is a minimizer, we may restrict to the case when such slices do not exist.
 Then Theorem \ref{thmvarifolds} applies to give an upper mass bound.
-The lower bound is proved by contradiction, we show that if a minimizing sequence $V_k$ would converge to zero then
+The lower bound is proved by contradiction.
+We show that if a minimizing sequence $V_k$ would converge to zero then

+where ${\mathbb S}^2_+$ denotes the upper half sphere.
 However, a comparison surface strictly below $8\pi$ is constructed in Lemma \ref{lemmacomparison}.
 We note that our proof of Theorem \ref{thmexistence} would apply to $m$-varifolds with curvature in $L^m$, once the round $m$-sphere was known to minimize $L^m$ curvature among varifolds in $\R^n$.
-We expect that for $m = n-1$ the argument involving the Gau{\ss} image generalizes to curvature varifolds.

 In Section 6 we prove that any compact $C^2$ hypersurface $S \subset \R^n$ has a $C^2$ approximation by smooth surfaces $S_i$ which have no orthogonal $m$-slices.
-In particular the assumption of Theorem \ref{thm1} and Theorem \ref{thmvarifolds} is generically satisfied.\\ \\ {\em Acknowledgements. } The authors would like to thank Victor Bangert (Freiburg) and Lei Liu (Wuhan) for helpful discussions.
+In particular the assumption of Theorem \ref{thm1} and Theorem \ref{thmvarifolds} is generically satisfied.\\ \\ {\em Acknowledgements. } The authors would like to thank Victor Bangert (Freiburg) and Lei Liu (Wuhan) for valuable discussions.
+We also thank the referees for their careful reading and helpful comments.